JasonSwingen/js-outdoors/_posts/2018-08-28-superior-pink-salmon.markdown

   <a href="https://www.amazon.com/dp/B0767PVYFX/ref=as_li_ss_il?psc=1&pd_rd_i=B0767PVYFX&pf_rd_m=ATVPDKIKX0DER&pf_rd_p=a54d13fc-b8a1-4ce8-b285-d77489a09cf6&pf_rd_r=FJCH03S22TERBMYEW7AB&pd_rd_wg=TeWN1&pf_rd_s=desktop-dp-sims&pf_rd_t=40701&pd_rd_w=YrRMl&pf_rd_i=desktop-dp-sims&pd_rd_r=bb72d210-ab14-11e8-b96a-75051c3f57a5&linkCode=li2&tag=jsoutdoors08-20&linkId=896423ca4b9485b2b5646c0066452ca5" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B0767PVYFX&Format=_SL160_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=jsoutdoors08-20" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=jsoutdoors08-20&l=li2&o=1&a=B0767PVYFX" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />
 </div>

 If you aren't getting any bites using nymphs, or are looking to step up the size of fish you are catching, try throwing a streamer in front of them.
-I tied up a few custom wooly buggers in combinations of red/black, white/pink, and black/pink (which seemed to be the best color).
-Even though they come up to the surface, it is best to fish either a weighted streamer or some type of sinking line.
-This will allow you to strip your streamer in short quick strips to entice a big humpie to bite!
+I have had good luck using a size 8 bead-headed wooly buggers in black, olive, or pink.
+Even though they come up to the surface, it is best to fish either a weighted streamer or some type of sinking line in slack water and tailouts.
+The weight or sinking line will allow you to strip your streamer in short quick strips to entice a big humpie to bite!

 That's it.
 Time to hit the water!
 If you have more questions feel free to <a href="#comments">comment below</a>.